vuedoc/md/README.md

 ## Command line options
 ```
+--join                   - Combine generated documentation for multiple component files into only one
 --level [integer]        - Set the title level.
 An integer betwen 1 and 6
 --output [file or dir]   - The output directory.
 If absent, the STDOUT will be used
 --section [section name] - Inject the generated documentation to a section.
 Works with `--output file`